We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 It's not only the employer who loses out.

-Other employees will become frustrated with their colleague's tardiness - it might mean they have more work to do first thing, for example.
+Other employees will become frustrated with their colleague's tardiness.
+It might mean they have more work to do first thing, for example.

-Prevention and policies
+1. Prevention & policies

 Prevention is always preferable to cure.

-That adage applies to tardiness, too.
+That applies to tardiness, too.

 Although you won't be able to prevent every single case of chronic tardiness, you can certainly reduce the number of serial offenders!

 Firstly, look at the recruitment process.
-Traffic problems and public transport delays are the most common reasons for lateness, so in your job adverts describe where the role might be commutable from.
+Traffic problems and public transport delays are the most common reasons for lateness.
+So, in your job adverts, describe where the role might be commutable from.

 You should also draw attention to the public transport available to new hires.